-NYU Rory Meyers College of Nursing’s 10,000-square-foot Clinical Simulation Learning Center (CSLC) is designed to simulate the hospital and outpatient environment for both undergraduate and graduate students.
-Each week more than 100 simulations sessions are conducted at the CSLC for 1,000 BS and MS students.
+NYU Rory Meyers College of Nursing’s 10,000-square-foot Joan K. Stout, RN, FAAN Clinical Simulation Learning Center (CSLC) is designed to simulate the hospital and outpatient environment for both undergraduate and graduate students.
+Each week more than 100 simulation sessions are conducted at the CSLC for 1,000 BS and MS students.
 The CSLC allows students to enhance their clinical skills and nursing knowledge in a safe learning environment through the use of computerized manikins, standardized patients, task trainers, and other high-tech hospital equipment.
 Students must use their clinical judgment, knowledge, communication, and teamwork skills during each simulation.

 The primary care nurse practitioner (NP) programs (adult, pediatric, and family), adult acute care, mental health, and nurse-midwifery students use simulation as a learning strategy.
 Nursing education students use the CSLC to gain valuable teaching experience through their teaching practicum hours working with our undergraduate students.